dshess/shutdl/README.md

 sudo port install npm8
 ```

+I would expect HomeBrew to also have node.js: https://brew.sh/

+---

 On Ubuntu 20.04, this seemed to work:

 ```sh
 # This seems to install npm6, so I guess older versions work?
 sudo apt-get install npm
 ```

+---

+On Windows ... good luck, I have no idea.

+---

 Once node.js is installed: